 CROSSCURRENTS LLC Owner and Principal,

-Having over a decade of hands-on campaign, public relations and public policy experience, Lee Neves brings a wealth of knowledge and know-how to CrossCurrentsLLC.
+Having over two decades of hands-on campaign, public relations and public policy experience, Lee Neves brings a wealth of knowledge and know-how to CrossCurrentsLLC.
 A graduate of the University of the Pacific and with a law degree from the University of the Pacific’s McGeorge School of Law.
 Lee has been recognized for his political work with a Two Pollie Awards from the American Association of Political Consultants, Four Goldie Awards and a 2020 All-Star Designation from The Goldies Peer Choice Awards.

 2016 saw CrossCurrentsLLC expand it’s reach and portfolio with ballot measure victories in Merced, Stanislaus and Calaveras Counties, along with ballot measure wins in the City of Stockton and the Lodi Unified School District.
 Added to that were both victories for Merced County Supervisor as well as seeing CrossCurrentsLLC guide long time client the Stockton Police Officers Association to national prominence as they took the lead role in seeking the resignation of the then Mayor of Stockton.

 2018 saw more success for CrossCurrentsLLC, as Lee scored victories for Countywide, Supervisor and City Council Campaigns in the Central Valley, Bay Area and as far north as Del Norte County on the California/Oregon Border.
 The highlight of 2018 was Kimberly Helms Lewis' 30% point victory for Merced County District Attorney over an entrenched 12 year incumbent.